anantjain-xyz/anantjain.dev/_posts/leverage-vs-decoupling/index.md

 ---
-title: 'Leverage vs. Decoupling'
+title: "Leverage vs. Decoupling"
-description: 'Thinking through tradeoffs is what makes software engineering so fun.
-Here’s an interesting one.'
+description: "Thinking through tradeoffs is what makes software engineering so fun.
+Here’s an interesting one."
-date: '2022-07-04'
+date: "2022-07-04"
-categories: ['Tech']
+categories: ["Tech"]
 published: true
 ---